 New tax credit

-As part of the American Rescue Plan, small businesses can claim refundable tax credits that reimburse them (up to $511 per day, per employee) for any time off they grant employees to receive or recover from COVID-19 vaccinations.
-This program is in effect until September 30, 2021.
-There’s more information available on the IRS website.
+In 2021, as part of the American Rescue Plan, small businesses could claim refundable tax credits that reimburse them for any time off they granted employees to recover from COVID-19, receive or recover from COVID-19 vaccinations, or manage family issues related to COVID-19.
+This program was effective until September 30, 2021.
+If you haven’t already claimed this credit on your quarterly federal tax return, you can do so when filing your 2021 return.
+There’s more information available about this credit on the IRS website.